 You need a home to host!

-Reaching out to homeowners: Find the homeowners who have listed their properties to hire a property manager.
+Reaching out to homeowners: Find the landlords who have listed their properties to hire a property manager.
 Meet them and, based on calculations, convince the profitability of the investment.

 A Money-Back Guarantee